-WMS has become the first medical school in the UK to receive accreditation for its MB ChB curriculum from the Faculty for Medical Leadership and Management (FMLM).
+WMS has become the first medical school in the UK to receive accreditation for its MB ChB curriculum from the Faculty of Medical Leadership and Management (FMLM).

 The accreditation confirms our commitment to preparing medical students to lead continuous improvement in health and care inclusively, compassionately and collaboratively.